selfishprimate/curated-design-resources/README.md

 - [Uber](https://brand.uber.com/): These guidelines cover 9 elements: logo, color, composition, iconography, illustration, motion, photography, tone of voice, and typography.
 - [Yelp](https://www.yelp.com/styleguide/): The styleguide is a resource for designers, product managers, and developers, providing a common language around Yelp’s UI patterns.

+## Inspiration

+- [Abduzeedo](https://abduzeedo.com/): Abduzeedo is a collective of individual writers sharing articles about design, photography, and UX.
+- [Awwwards](https://www.awwwards.com/): The awards of design, creativity and innovation on the internet.
+- [Behance](https://www.behance.net/): Behance is a platform for creative professionals around the world to showcase their own work and to discover the creative work of others.
+- [Best Website Gallery](https://bestwebsite.gallery/): The most beautiful websites handpicked for you.
+- [Brutalist Websites](https://brutalistwebsites.com/): In its ruggedness and lack of concern to look comfortable or easy, Brutalism can be seen as a reaction by a younger generation to the lightness, optimism, and frivolity of today's web design.
+- [Commerce Cream](https://commercecream.com/): Curating the Best of Shopify.
+- [CSS Nectar](https://cssnectar.com/): CSS Nectar is a css website design showcase for web designers and developers.
+- [Design Inspiration](https://www.designspiration.com/): Designspiration is committed to being the best product that it can.
+- [Dribbble](https://dribbble.com/): Dribbble is the leading destination to find & showcase creative work and home to the world's best design professionals.
+- [Land-book](https://land-book.com/): We collect awesome websites to help creatives find inspiration & motivation to do rad stuff.
+- [Pentagram](https://www.pentagram.com/): Pentagram is a multi-disciplinary, independently-owned design studio.
+- [Pinterest](https://tr.pinterest.com/): When it comes to a great idea, you know it when you see it.
+- [Pttrns](https://pttrns.com/): Upgrade to Premium!
+No ads, unlimited access and more...
+- [siteInspire](https://www.siteinspire.com/): SiteInspire is a showcase of the finest web and interactive design.
+- [Webdesign Inspiration](https://www.webdesign-inspiration.com/): The best website design ideas.
+- [Webflow Showcases](https://webflow.com/discover/): Discover the best web design ideas from Webflow users.

+## Mockup

+- [Angle](https://angle.sh/): 1900 Vector and 3D device mockups for Sketch, Figma and XD.
+- [Apple](https://developer.apple.com/app-store/marketing/guidelines/#section-products): Photoshop files of Apple products.
+- [Cleanmock](https://cleanmock.com/): Create stunning mockups that make your design standout.
+- [Shotsnap](https://app.shotsnapp.com/): All you need to do is to choose what device to show it off on, and upload your image for it to be show on the device you chose.
+- [Facebook Design](https://facebook.design/devices): Images and Sketch files of popular devices.

+## Responsive Design

+- [Media Queries](https://mediaqueri.es/): A handy tool that helps designers examine the responsiveness of a variety of web sites.

 ## Stock Photos

 - [Burst](https://burst.shopify.com/): Free stock photos for websites and commercial use.